 Last night, I was missing my mom, wishing for her to live nearby and not 10.000 miles away.
 I was craving her baking: oatmeal cookies and strudels.
-I have one of her recipe books, and I found this lovely, forgotten, Apple Chocolate Kuchen that my mom used to make for me.
+I have one of her recipe books, and I found this lovely Apple Chocolate Kuchen that my mom used to make for me.
 It was just what I need to bring all the good memories.
-I love the smell of when the apples are cooking in the oven.
+I love the smell of the apples cooking in the oven.
 My husband and children couldn’t wait to try it.

-The chocolate and apple combination is delicious; the walnuts give contrast in the texture and the oatmeal also.
+The chocolate and apple combination is delicious; the walnuts give contrast in the texture and the oatmeal too.
 Probably my favorite part is the crumbs on top.
 A fast and excellent recipe.

 You may also be interested in the recipe: Apple Sheet Kuchen.Print